lcssvieira/UserAPI/README.md

 ` npm test `

-*Warning*: You MongoDb must be running to make it work correctly
+*Warning*: MongoDb service must be running to make it work correctly